dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 976. Largest Perimeter Triangle.md

 Without loss of generality, say the sidelengths of the triangle are $a \leq b \leq c$.
 The necessary and sufficient condition for these lengths to form a triangle of non-zero area is $a + b > c$.

-Say we knew cc already.
-There is no reason not to choose the largest possible aa and bb from the array.
+Say we knew $c$ already.
+There is no reason not to choose the largest possible $a$ and $b$ from the array.
 If $a + b > c$, then it forms a triangle, otherwise it doesn't.

 **Algorithm**